GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIRestrictStdout.rst

 with the operation of the WSGI adapter and result in corruption of the output stream.

-In the interests of promoting portability of WSGI applications, mod_wsgi restricts access to ``sys.stdout`` and will raise an exception if an attempt is made to use ``sys.stdout`` explicitly.

-The only time that one might want to remove this restriction is purely out of convencience of being able to use the ``print`` statement during debugging of an application, or if some third party module or WSGI application was errornously using ``print`` when it shouldn't.
-If restrictions on using ``sys.stdout`` are removed, any data written to it will instead be sent through to ``sys.stderr`` and will appear in the Apache error log file.
+When this directive is set to ``On``, mod_wsgi replaces ``sys.stdout`` with a restricted object that will raise an exception if an attempt is made to use it.
+This restriction is off by default since mod_wsgi 3.0, as the original intent of promoting portable WSGI code proved ineffective in practice.
+When the restriction is off, any data written to ``sys.stdout`` will instead be directed to the Apache error log.